-You can use the following information, if you require further installation information:
+You can use the following information, if you require further installation information to:

-- Configure advanced COM port properties (Page 27). - Connect your serial devices to the DeviceMaster.
-If you need information about connecting your serial devices, see the appropriate DeviceMaster User Guide (Page 8). - Configure any of the DeviceMaster ports as sockets.
+- Configure advanced COM port properties (Page 27). - devices to the DeviceMaster.
+If you need information about connecting your serial devices, see the DeviceMaster Installation and Configuration Guide (Page 8).